 All allocations will be updated between March 7th, 2020 - December 1st, 2020 as members of the community are moved to the new 2020 data array.

 |/home||/groups/PI||/xdisk||On node /tmp|

 600 files / GB

 - xdisk has been simplified if you have been using it.
-Nor more tables to guess the size or duration
+No more tables to guess the size or duration

-- The capacity has been greatly increased - the default size is 200GB and the maximum is 1TB
+- The capacity has been greatly increased - the maximum is now 20TB

 - The usage is detailed on this page.